MaximeArn/Docker-formation/README.md

 The expose instruction specify that a container will need some ports to work This instruction does not oppen the port it just specify it.

+## Docker Ignore

+the `.dockerignore` as the `.gitignore` is a file were we can specify files or schema of files.
+These files will be ignored by the copy instruction of the `.dockerignore`